Please CLICK HERE to read our Safeguarding and Child Protection Policy

 All staff listed can be contacted by email during school holidays.

-If you have a serious concern about the safety of a child or young person up to the age of 18, and feel that they may be at risk of being harmed or has come to harm, please contact the First Response Service immediately on 0800 1313 126.
+If you have a serious concern about the safety of a child or young person up to the age of 18, and feel that they may be at risk of being harmed or has come to harm, please contact the Staffordshire Children’s Advice and Support Service. immediately on 0300 111 8007.